 Dear Supporter of the Neighborhood Building Owners Alliance:

-- Public Relations – Engaging the media to change public perception of neighborhood
+We engage the media to change public perception of neighborhood

 Since 2004, the NBOA has taken the lead in advocating for owners of multifamily buildings in Chicago-area neighborhoods, addressing issues such as combatting burdensome Chicago building code restrictions on porches, fighting for changes to Chicago’s Residential Landlord & Tenant Ordinance (RLTO) to make it less onerous for building owners, and negotiating directly with judicial leaders in our court system and the Cook County Sheriff on eviction procedures.